AndroidSteve/Rubik-Cube-Wizard/Rubik Solver/README.txt

 To Do:

+  o  Tile Color Determination
+     - Re-evaluate after all 54 tiles have been observed.
+     - Create smarter algorithm.
+  o  Create image recognition test suite.

-  o  Achieve correct coloring of pilot cube as faces are detected. o  Time and CPU measurements.
-Possible use of DDMS o  Create image recognition test suite. o  Improve frame rate, possible turn on OpenCL flag to OpenCV technology. o  Refactor and clean up state machines. o  Determine actual tile colors after all 54 tiles have been observed for better robustness. o  Make gesture recognition process with respect to time instead of frames to be CPU independent. o  Introduce real Pilot Cube that demonstrates requested user activity. o  Sweep through and make screen size independent. o  Edge detection on 3 colors instead of just greyscale? o  Improve Camera Calibration:
+  o  Time and CPU measurements.
+Possible use of DDMS o  Improve frame rate, possible turn on OpenCL flag to OpenCV technology. o  Refactor and clean up state machines. o  Make gesture recognition process with respect to time instead of frames to be CPU independent. o  Introduce real Pilot Cube that demonstrates requested user activity. o  Edge detection on 3 colors instead of just greyscale? o  Improve Camera Calibration:
      - Evaluate openCV checkboard calibration.